 Reach for this book when your child starts asking those big, unanswerable questions about history or expresses a budding interest in detective work and mysteries.
 It is a perfect bridge for a curious reader who is moving from fictional puzzles to real-world investigations.
 By exploring the vanishing of the Roanoke colonists, the book helps children grapple with the idea that not every story has a neat ending, fostering a healthy tolerance for ambiguity and intellectual curiosity.
 Jean Fritz masterfully balances historical fact with a narrative style that feels like an unfolding case file.
 While it covers the hardships of early colonial life and the tensions between English settlers and Indigenous peoples, it does so with an age-appropriate tone that emphasizes 'the search' over the 'scary.'
 It is an excellent choice for building vocabulary and introducing the concept of primary sources in a way that feels like an adventure rather than a school lesson.

-The book deals with the disappearance and presumed deaths of men, women, and children.
+The book depicts the deaths of settlers due to disease and starvation, and the unexplained disappearance of the remaining colonists.
 The approach is secular and historical.
 It also addresses the rocky and often violent relationship between the settlers and the local Indigenous tribes.
 The resolution is famously ambiguous, leaving the mystery open for the reader to ponder.

 An 8-to-10-year-old who loves 'Who Was' books but wants more narrative depth, or a child who enjoys escape rooms and logic puzzles and wants to apply those skills to real history.

 It is helpful to look at a map of the North Carolina coast together.
-Parents should be prepared to discuss that 'disappearing' in history often meant integrating into other cultures, not just vanishing into thin air.
+Parents should be prepared to discuss the various theories surrounding the colony's fate, including the possibility of integration with Indigenous tribes, but also the potential for violence, disease, and starvation.
 A child might express anxiety about the idea of people (especially a baby like Virginia Dare) simply 'disappearing' or being left behind.

 Younger children (7-8) focus on the 'ghost story' aspect of the empty village.
 Older children (10-11) begin to grasp the political and logistical failures of the expedition and the complexities of colonial-Indigenous relations.